jg-digital-media/jgdm_flask_project/readme.md

 + Included a Procfile - ```web: gunicorn gettingstarted.wsgi```  - A Procfile is used to declare what command should be executed to start your app.

 + ```git push heroku main```

++ Heroku local currently returns a ```ModuleNotFoundError: No module named 'fcntl'``` which seems to link with a compatability error with gunicorn and windows.

+The App is currently deployed to https://aqueous-thicket-63067.herokuapp.com/

 ...